top of page

 I. Why Invest in Art?

-• Diversifying your portfolio: From a financial perspective, investing in art can be a good way to diversify your portfolio and balance risk, while also providing an opportunity to see a return on your investment.
+• Diversifying your portfolio: From a financial perspective, investing in art allows you to diversify your portfolio and balance risk, in addition to the opportunity to see a return on your investment.
 Diversifying is the best way to minimise risk and maximise returns, as it protects against the downsides of investing in any particular asset class or sector.
 The art market itself is diverse, offering opportunities for both high-end and speculative investments.

 • A Cultural Dimension: Collecting important work contributes to the passage of art history, with real cultural and public significance.
 Collectors are positioned among museums and institutions for acquisition of key works, which allows them to impact the cultural landscape at both national and international levels – loaning works, preserving heritage, and contributing to further research.
 Engaging in this aspect of art collecting raises the reputation of your artists – and, therefore, the value of your collection.